padrino/padrino-framework/posts/padrino-and-omniauth-overview.md

 That is all you need to setup a barebones authentication system in Padrino.
-This post has gotten you started with a working “Account” and role based authentication solution with integrated omniauth support.
+This post has gotten you started with a working "Account" and role based authentication solution with integrated omniauth support.
 From here, obviously there are a number of other features you might want to add on top to flesh out, and that is left for another post or as an exercise to the reader.